-- Unrealistic values: 10. - · Convergence: 26.
+- Unrealistic values: 10.

+- Convergence: 26.

-- MASE CPUE indices 1 and 3: 120. - Catch 2018-2019 could not be taken: 132.
+- MASE CPUE indices 1 and 3: 121.

+- Catch 2018-2020 could not be taken: 376.

-Model runs were kept in the OM set if they passed all four of those selection filters.
-This was the case for a total of 263 model runs out of 432 model configurations in the original grid, or around 61%.
-This model selection process leads to an uneven distribution of runs across three out of the six grid factors (Figure 16): natural mortality (M), weight of the length frequency data (Ifreq) and yearly increase in LL CPUE catchability (Ilq).
+Model runs were kept in the OM set only if they passed all four of those selection filters.
+This was the case for only 39 model runs out of 432 model configurations in the original grid, or around 9%.
+This model selection process leads to an uneven distribution of runs across four out of the six grid factors (Figure 15): natural mortality (M), steepness, weight of the length frequency data (lfreq) and yearly increase in LL CPUE catchability (llq).